IDNI/tau-lang/README.md

 refer to the TABA book ongoing draft
 ([Theories and Applications of Boolean Algebras by Ohad Asor](./docs/taba.pdf)).

+TODO (HIGH) add an explanatino of the order of the presentation of the sections

 # Quick start

 ## Installing the Tau Framework